SAP-samples/commerce-migration-toolkit/README.md

 https://git-scm.com/docs/git-submodule

 SAP Commerce Cloud supports git submodule and allows you to fetch the repository upon build time, so there is no need to copy the extensions to your own repository.
-To upgrade make sure your submodule points to the desired release / commit.
+To upgrade make sure your submodule points to the desired release / commit

+# How to Obtain Support

+This repository is provided "as-is"; no support is available.

+Find more information about SAP Commerce Cloud Setup on our [help site](https://help.sap.com/viewer/product/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/LATEST/en-US).

+# License
+Copyright (c) 2021 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSES/Apache-2.0.txt).